-CONSUMER AND MORTGAGE FORECLOSURE OUTREACH PRESENTATIONS
+CONSUMER OUTREACH PRESENTATIONS

-Consumer Protection Division personnel spoke throughout Idaho about identity theft, health care fraud, Internet safety, foreclosure prevention, and current scams.
-The three consumer and one housing specialists visited fairs, senior centers, universities, and high schools in all parts of Idaho and participated in other education events with other consumer organizations.
+Consumer Protection Division personnel spoke throughout Idaho about identity theft, health care fraud, Internet safety, and current scams in FY 2014.
+The three consumer specialists visited fairs, senior centers, universities, and high schools in all parts of Idaho and participated in other education events with other consumer organizations.
 At each event, the specialists answered questions from audiences and distributed consumer education manuals.
-The map on the next page shows the Idaho towns and events where consumer staff members visited in 2013.
+The map on the next page shows the Idaho towns and events where consumer staff members visited in FY 2014.